 Indeed, narrow-mindedness is one of the hardest defects to detect in ourselves.
 By its very nature, it impairs our ability to conduct an objective self-appraisal.
 The necessary degree of detachment, of self-distancing, is lacking.
 Moreover, in causing moral harm, narrow-mindedness works behind the scenes.
 It functions as a contributing factor in situations involving other, more specific defects, such as resentment, impatience and intolerance.
 We may be able to see these particular defects and not see the larger defect underlying them—in which case the defects will continue to crop up.

 Narrow-mindedness is the problem to which open-mindedness is the solution.
 As a virtue, open-mindedness requires practice.
-An enquiring mind and a passion for truth are necessary, but we all carry the seeds of such qualities in us, and they will grow if we cultivate them.
+An enquiring mind and a passion for truth are necessary, but we all carry the seeds of such qualities in us.
+They will grow if we cultivate them.
 An honest admission of our fundamental ignorance, a humble recognition of how little we know, of how little we really understand about things, will also help.
 So will a willingness to listen, to give a fair hearing where we would rather turn a deaf ear, to withhold judgment, to reach conclusions slowly and tentatively, our minds always open to the possibility that, as “A Vision for You” tells us, more will be disclosed.

 [Image: 30 Vesey Street, second headquarters of AA and Works Publishing (1940 – 1944) after Bill split with Hank and moved office from Newark.]